jcwolfaws/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 ```

 When prompted:
-1. Select your Unreal Engine version or choose "Other" to specify a custom OpenSSL version
+1. Select your Unreal Engine version to determine the appropriate OpenSSL version
 2. Choose which architecture(s) to build for

 **Select** `Actions` and `Download` in CloudShell to download the binaries to your local system: